 Irrevocable life insurance trusts are generally for the wealthy.
 If your estate is valued at less than the exemption level in place at the time of death, your beneficiaries can already receive your death benefit free of estate taxes.

-Here's how it works: You write a check for up to $14,000 per beneficiary as a "gift" to the trust and give it to your trustee.
-Keeping the amount below $14,000 exempts it from the gift tax.
+Here’s how it works: You write a check not more than $15,000 per beneficiary as a “gift” to the trust and give it to your trustee.
+Keeping the amount at $15,000 exempts it from the gift tax.
 The trustee then writes a letter to the beneficiaries – often referred to as a “Crummey letter” — informing them they can withdraw the money from the trust in the next 30 days.

-If the beneficiaries do not withdraw the money, it then becomes property of the trust.
+If the beneficiaries don’t withdraw the money, it becomes property of the trust.
 In most cases, the trustee will send at least some of the money to the life insurance company to pay the life insurance premium.
 The rest will remain in the trust and go to your beneficiaries when you die.

 It’s important to maintain enough money in the trust to cover the life insurance premiums.
-Dedon says one of the roles an estate planner plays is ensuring that the estate owner is confident that the trust’s beneficiaries will not act on a Crummey letter and withdraw money during the 30-day window.
-“You should be making clear to the client” the importance of naming irrevocable trust beneficiaries who understand the importance of not exercising their right to withdraw the money, Dedon says.
+An estate planner can help you make sure the trust’s beneficiaries know not to act on a Crummey letter and withdraw money during the 30-day window.

 Choosing a trustee

 The responsibility of informing beneficiaries of their withdrawal rights is just one reason why it might be difficult to get relatives to act as your trustee.
-Blazzard says some trusts are created with a provision that the trustee dictates exactly how much each beneficiary gets — a decision many people feel should be made by a rational, objective person.
+Some trusts are created with a provision that the trustee dictates exactly how much each beneficiary gets — a decision many people feel should be made by a rational, objective person.